justliam42/MSOE-notes/Week 8 - Memory basics.md

 #### Sequential circuits:
 - consider the current inputs and the history of past events.
 Thus, this type of circuit has memory

-1-bit memory is called a flip-flop
+1-bit memory is called a flip-flop first built them with vaccuum tubes then murcury tum